 West Michigan Community Mental Health (WMCMH) is CARF Accredited and provides an array of behavioral health services for adults, children, and families in our communities.
 As the mental health authority for Lake, Mason, and Oceana Counties, our approach to recovery and condition management is a hopeful one.
 Our trained and skilled staff work with each other and individuals receiving services to create a customized plan that meets the person where they are at in their recovery journey.
 With a commitment to using evidence-based practices and therapies, we ensure the best clinical outcomes for individuals we serve.

-Vision, Values, and Goals
+Values, Purpose and Promise

-WMCMH's Vision is to:
+WMCMH's Values: